patosai/gh60/README.md

 ====================
 This is a custom firmware for the GH60 Satan.
 It uses the LUFA USB stack so you need to flash the LUFA DFU bootloader hex file to your atmega32u4.

+Modify `src/keymap.c` to your liking.
+The list of all keys is in `include/keycodes.h`

 ### Features
 * LED support (for my version, it's basically Caps Lock and everything else)
 * Layers (up to 4)